Joannehongtran/Joannehongtran/README.md

 - 👋 Hi, I’m @Joannehongtran
 - 👀 I’m interested in creating and automating software applications
-- 🌱 I’m currently learning and advancing my Javascript
+- 🌱 I’m currently learning and advancing my knowledge on Data manipulation and programming
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me Joannehongtran@gmail.com